teodorus-nathaniel/athea/README.md

+# Setups

+## First Setup

+Make sure node.js is installed and the version is > 14

+1. npm i -g yarn
+2. yarn

+## Run in Local PC

+1. yarn dev
+2. open localhost:3000 or the link that's appearing in your terminal.

+## Build

+1. yarn build
+2. copy all file inside `out` folder to your hosting services.

+---

+---

 # Content Management

 Note: To use image or video, make sure the image is in `public` folder and set the path to that image with root from public folder.